iGentAI/ferrous/docs/LUA_VM_COMPLETION_ROADMAP.md

 ## Next Immediate Steps

-1. Replace placeholder implementations in the standard library with proper code
+1. Fix the closure and upvalue system to handle complex nested closures
 2. Complete the string manipulation functions, especially pattern matching
-3. Implement the remaining table library functions
+3. Implement xpcall and traceback generation for error handling
 4. Add memory management with garbage collection
 5. Create a comprehensive test suite for all implemented features